Booth notebook

 What to catch in the arrangement

 Listen for where the arrangement opens wider than the first impression suggests, especially when the rhythm section changes the floor under the lead.
-Notice how it hands the weight to Good Morning Good Morning by The Beatles off Sgt.
-Pepper’s Lonely Hearts Club Band (1967) instead of crowding the next move.
+Notice how it hands the weight to Behind The Sun by Red Hot Chili Peppers off What Hits!?
+(1992) instead of crowding the next move.

 Session map